anum-349/MuseTales-Art/README.md

 # 🎨 Muse Tales

-**Muse Tales** is a creative storytelling and art-sharing platform where users can express themselves through stories and art.
-The platform is designed with a **modern, minimal, and engaging UI** that makes it easy to share experiences, connect with others, and explore inspiring tales.
+**Muse Tales** is a creative storytelling and art-sharing platform where users can express themselves through stories, art, and multimedia content.
+With a modern, minimal, and engaging UI, the platform makes it easy to share experiences, connect with others, and explore inspiring tales.

-This project is currently under development 🚧, and I’m actively building new features to make it a space where creativity meets technology.
+Recent updates include **Google API and Mapbox integration**, allowing users to highlight and explore art galleries on an interactive map, combining creativity with geospatial visualization.

 ---

 ## ✨ Features

-* 🖼️ Portfolio Showcase – Artists can upload and display their artwork.
+* 🖼️ **Portfolio Showcase** – Artists can upload and display their artwork.
 * 🎭 **Art & Expression** – Space for visual storytelling: drawings, calligraphy, and creative sketches.
 * 👥 **Community Engagement** – Read, like, and comment on others’ stories.
 * 🔍 **Search & Explore** – Discover tales based on themes, moods, or genres.
+* 📍 **Gallery Map** – Highlight art galleries using Google API and Mapbox maps.
 * 📱 **Responsive UI** – Built with Tailwind CSS for modern UI and smooth UX.
-* 🔍 Explore & Discover – Visitors can browse through different artists and artworks.
 * 🔒 **Authentication** – Secure sign-up/login with user dashboards.

 ---